 OK, to answer this I will have to tell a little story!
-I have been working within the canine behaviour industry for a little over 24 years, now I spend my time writing doggy articles and small business support articles and within the practical application of animal rescue work, in addition to my behaviour consultations in the UK and Sicily.
-Those of you that may know me or have met me at one of my talks will know that I fully support little and large organisations.
+I have been working within the canine behavior industry for a little over 24 years, now I spend my time writing doggy articles and small business support articles and within the practical application of animal rescue work, in addition to my behavior consultations in the UK and Sicily.
+Those of you who may know me or have met me at one of my talks will know that I fully support small and large organizations.
 In the past few years, before supposedly semi-retiring (that’s another story) I have delivered seminars on behalf of animal rescue charities that try their utmost to rehome dogs, and yes, controversially some are bringing animals into the UK from Eastern Europe and other countries.
 Even though I fully support these charities I have raised the questions, as others have ‘Aren’t there enough dogs in the UK that need homes?’
 ‘Should we be bringing in more dogs?’
 It makes sense to question, but it is so difficult to implement change in some Eastern European and Mediterranean countries so the best hope for some of these amazing little animals, at the time they need it, (and that is an important point), is to move them to a loving and caring home within the UK or their natural county if possible.

 Back to why Sicily.
 In 2006 I joined a fund-raising group that were given the challenge to ‘climb’ to the peaks, of three volcanoes (yes, not walk the usual tourist route), in just four days, to raise much needed funds for new kennels at Dogs for the Disabled.
 These glorious and amazing volcanoes were Vesuvius, Stromboli and Etna.
 We made it, had an amazing time and managed to raise just over £48,000.
 This was my first experience of Sicily and surroundings and I loved it.